Minnesota Secretary Of State - Who can vote?

 Back to top

-Felony Incarnceration
+Felony Incarceration

 Your criminal record does not affect your right to vote in Minnesota unless you are currently incarcerated for a felony conviction.